awsdocs/aws-certificate-user-guide/doc_source/import-reimport.md

 **Important**
  Currently, [Services Integrated with AWS Certificate Manager](acm-services.md) support only the `RSA_1024` and `RSA_2048` algorithms\.

 1. \(Optional\) For **Certificate chain**, paste the PEM\-encoded certificate chain\.
-The certificate chain includes the end\-entity certificate, zero or more certificates for all intermediate issuing certification authorities, and the root certificate\.
+The certificate chain includes one or more certificates for all intermediate issuing certification authorities, and the root certificate\.
+If the certificate to be imported is self\-assigned, no certificate chain is necessary\.

 1. Choose **Review and import**\.